 For instance, if your lawn has shaded areas, choosing a shade-tolerant turfgrass variety such as bermuda grass or bentgrass is best.

 2. Pick the most appropriate time of the year to reseed your dead lawn.
-Usually, it’s in early fall.
+Usually, it’s in the early fall.
 During this time of the year, weeds that have taken over your turf won’t be so vigorous that they’ll hinder seedling growth.

 Also, the temperatures will have dropped to a level that allows the soil to retain enough moisture for germination.
 Meanwhile, the soil remains warm in early fall to facilitate grass seed germination.